 While the CSR mill community consisted of white collar workers, blue collar workers, including labourers, boilermakers, fitters and turners and the like lived in the town proper.
-I can’t remember any class distinctions or petty snobbery between the two groups, though it no doubt existed in some form.
+I can’t remember any class distinctions or petty snobbery between the two groups, though it no doubt existed.

-One of my early memories as a small child was working on the ‘mill float’ for our local parade called ‘Fun in The Sun’.
+One of my early memories as a small child was working on the ‘mill float’ for our local parade, ‘Fun in The Sun’.
 The float consisted of not much more than a flatbed truck with sugar cane woven into circles and decorative patterns.

 Returning to this area today one finds a water slide theme park known as Sugar World.
 It is hard to recognise much at all from my bygone youth.
-Our memories are not the most reliable of tools at the best of times, but my lack of familiarity with much of the landscape today tells me that our experience of growing up is more a product of a time in history, than it is a geographical location.
+Memories are not the most reliable tool at the best of times.
+However my lack of familiarity with much of the landscape tells me that our experience of growing up is as much a product of a time in history, as of a geographical location.

 Hambledon State School

-Hambledon State School was common of many state schools throughout Queensland, yet in its own way unique.
-The school was established as in 1887 as the Black Fellow Creek Provisional School, with an enrollment of 23 students.
+Hambledon State School was common of many sugar town schools throughout Queensland, yet in its own way unique.
+The school was established in 1887 as the Black Fellow Creek Provisional School, with an enrollment of 23 students.

 This most politically incorrectly named school was relocated to its present location on Mill Road in 1910.
 It was renamed Hambledon State School.
 The name reflected the new location more than any new age of enlightenment regarding treatment of the region’s first people.
 The school’s buildings were high set, which protected them from flooding and the underneath area was a cement base, usable for students during recess.

-Next to the school was the Principal’s residence that offered affordable accommodation for the Principal and enhanced security for the school, with the Principal providing passive surveillance of the school after-hours.
-Such common-sense policies were indeed common, prior to the curse of neo-liberalism infecting the nation, with its incomprehensible management lingo, asset sales and privatisation.
+Next to the school was the Principal’s residence that offered affordable accommodation for the Principal and enhanced security for the school.
+The Principal provided passive surveillance of the school after-hours.
+Such common-sense policies were indeed common, prior to the curse of neo-liberalism infecting Queensland Politics, with its incomprehensible management lingo, asset sales and privatisation.